clmarr/DiaSim/Misl DiaSim interpolation notational differences.md

 alpha variable feats.	don't exist? 		mark intrasegment (\[avoi,ason]) or intersegment (\[+syl,afront] (\[-syl])\* \[+syl,afront] etc.) feature concordinance regardless of specific feature value

+&#x09;								feature polarity present

 tiers				marked with #s		does not explicitly exist; can be functionally reproduces with conditioning using alphas